jafl/jx_application_framework/programs/README.md

 Thanks to Ian Wakeling for figuring this out!

-### On OS X, I don't want to display the location of files using System G.  How do I get it to use Finder?
+### On MacOS, I don't want to display the location of files using System G.  How do I get it to use Finder?

 [This script](http://yost.com/computers/MacStuff/reveal/index.html) will display the file in the Finder.
 Update the \"Shell cmd to view file in file manager\" command in the Web Browser Preferences dialog to execute the script.